Sanshain/django-ui-widgets/README.md

 ## JSONViewWidget

 **JSONViewWidget** - widget for displaying the content of `model.JSONField` (a field officially added in django 3.1).
-Designed specifically for use in the admin interface.
+Designed specifically for usage inside admin interface.
 Usage example:

 ```python
 class SkillAdmin(admin.ModelAdmin):